Video: The Science of “Blue Balls” and “Blue Vulva”

 The term “blue balls” is frequently used to describe “a dull, aching sensation that occurs during sexual arousal before or without ejaculation.”
 You may or may not realize this, but the “blue” in blue balls actually has a dual meaning.
 First, and most obvious, is the fact that the testicles themselves actually appear to take on a bluish hue.
 However, this term also references the fact that blue balls is considered to be a sad experience because the implication is usually that one is aroused but cannot find sexual relief (i.e., it’s often considered to be a state of sexual frustration).

 So what happens when someone gets blue balls anyway?
 Why do the testes appear blue?
 Also, is there any way to relieve the symptoms other than the obvious (i.e., having an orgasm)?
 Our friends over at ASAP Science address these and other questions about blue balls in the video below.
-Contrary to popular belief, men aren’t the only ones who get blue genitalia when they’re sexually aroused.
-As you’ll see, they also discuss the female equivalent of blue balls, known as “blue vulva” (sometimes known as “blue clit”).
-Check out the video below to learn more.
+Contrary to popular belief, it’s not just testicles that get “blue” sometimes–there’s also “blue vulva” (sometimes known as “blue clit”).
+Check out the video below to learn more!

 Watch more videos on the science of sex here.